ebu/peach-identity-provider-ios/README.md

 # Installation

-[Carthage](https://github.com/Carthage/Carthage) is a decentralised dependency manager that builds your dependencies and provides you with binary frameworks.
+[Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.

 You can install Carthage with [Homebrew](http://brew.sh/) using the following command: